modernjuliaworkflows/modernjuliaworkflows.github.io/writing/index.md

 \tldr{A package makes your code modular and reproducible.}

 Once your code base grows beyond a few scripts, you will want to [create a package](https://pkgdocs.julialang.org/v1/creating-packages/) of your own.
-The first advantage is that you don't need to specify the path of every file: `using MyPackage` is enough to get access to the names you choose to make public.
+The first advantage is that you don't need to specify the path of every file: `using MyPackage: myfunc` is enough to get access to the names you define.
 Furthermore, you can specify versions for your package and its dependencies, making your code easier and safer to reuse.

-To create a new package locally, the easy way is to use `]generate` (we will discuss a more sophisticated workflow involving GitHub in the next blog post).
+To create a new package locally, the easy way is to use `]generate` (we will discuss a more sophisticated workflow in the next blog post).

 ```>generate-package
 Pkg.generate(sitepath("MyPackage"));  # ignore sitepath